Biran Damla Yılmaz

 Biran Damla Yılmaz (born 28 June 1997) is a Turkish actress.
-She is known for Baraj and Kırgın Çiçekler.
+She is known for Eylül in Kırgın Çiçekler.

 Education

 Her family works in film industry.
 After studying at a conservatory, she started her acting career in 2014 while still being a student.
 Her first notable role, which marked her television debut, was a role in the TV series Yasak.
 Her breakthrough came when she was cast in the series Kırgın Çiçekler.
 Ever since she has continued her career both in television and cinema.
 In 2020, she was cast in a leading role in the series Baraj, an adaptation of Türkan Şoray, Tarık Akan's 1977 Turkish movie with the same name.